hooom/HCache/README.md

 ## How to cite us?
-This framework is based on our latest research,"Internet’s Invisible Enemy: Detecting and Measuring Web Cache Poisoning in the Wild", accepted at CCS '24.
+This framework is based on our latest research, **Internet’s Invisible Enemy: Detecting and Measuring Web Cache Poisoning in the Wild**, accepted at ACM CCS '24.

 If you want to cite us, please use the following (BibTeX) reference:
 ```
-@INPROCEEDINGS {,
+@INPROCEEDINGS {liang2024webcachepoisoning,
+    title = {Internet’s Invisible Enemy: Detecting and Measuring Web Cache Poisoning in the Wild},
     author = {Y. Liang and J. Chen and R. Guo and K. Shen and H. Jiang and M. Hou and Y. Yu and H. Duan},
-    booktitle = {CCS ’24},
-    title = {Internet’s Invisible Enemy: Detecting and Measuring Web Cache Poisoning in the Wild},
+    journal={ACM Conference on Computer and Communications Security (CCS)},
     year = {2024},
-    volume = {},
     issn = {979-8-4007-0636-3/24/10},
-    keywords = {Network Security, Measurement, Web Cache, Web Cache Poisoning},
     doi = {10.1145/3658644.3690361},
     url = {https://doi.org/10.1145/3658644.3690361},
-    publisher = {IEEE Computer Society},
     address = {Salt Lake City, UT, USA},
     month = {october}
 }